Scroll. Tap. Skip. That’s how most content lives and dies today.

 4. Emotions > Information

 You’re not writing a Wikipedia entry.
 Make people feel something.
-Humor, joy, fear, nostalgia—emotional connection is what keeps stories stuck in our brains.
+Humor, joy, fear, nostalgia emotional connection are what keep stories stuck in our brains.

 5. Mix up the format